clarisma/just-the-docs/gol/build.md

 ## `properties`

-A section with of key-value pairs that are stored as GOL metadata, which are displayed by [`gol info`](/gol/info) and can be read by other applications.
+A section with key-value pairs that are stored as GOL metadata, which are displayed by [`gol info`](/gol/info) and can be read by other applications.

 Common properties include: